This phenomenon is casting a heavy influence on many outcomes and costs across the global carrier industry and has no easy solution.

 Combatting Social Inflation

 The range of factors influencing SI and continuing its cycle can make it difficult to predict and, at times, to combat.
-But, over our years working with carriers facing nuclear verdicts, trial by media and an ever-changing political and societal landscape, we have found several tactics to help mitigate SI.
+But, over our years working with carriers facing exorbitant jury verdicts, trial by media and an ever-changing political and societal landscape, we have found several tactics to help mitigate SI.

 1. Review your coverage